TheYkk/synator/Readme.md

 # Synator Kubernetes Secret and ConfigMap synchronizer

-Synator synchronize your Secrets and ConfigMaps with your all namespaces
+Synator synchronize your Secrets and ConfigMaps with your desired namespaces

 # Usage
-Add label `synator/sync=yes` to Secret or ConfigMap.
+Add annotation `synator/sync=yes` to Secret or ConfigMap.

 # Triggers
  - When update config or secret
  - When create config or secret

-# Build and deeploy
+# Build and deploy
 Build docker image

 ```